John Henry Hammond House: Development

-At the time of the house's construction, John Henry Hammond was a lawyer who also led 10 companies and was the chief of staff to U.S. Army general William Tecumseh Sherman.
+The building's namesake was John Henry Hammond, a lawyer and businessman; he shared a name with his father, who had been the chief of staff to U.S. Army general William Tecumseh Sherman.
 Emily Hammond was an heiress to the furniture company W. & J. Sloane through her father and to the Vanderbilt family through her mother.
-The Hammond initially lived on 72nd Street after their 1899 marriage.
-After the Sloane family bought the 91st Street sites, they offered to build a house for the Hammonds there (adjoining the Burdens' house), and Carrère and Hastings was hired to design the house.
-Sloane was erecting both of his daughters' residences by the end of 1902.
+The Hammond family initially lived on 72nd Street after their 1899 marriage.
+After the Sloane family bought the 91st Street sites, they offered to build a house for the Hammonds there (adjoining the Burdens' house), and Carrère and Hastings were hired to design the house.
+Sloane was erecting both of his daughters' residences by late 1902.
 The Building and Sanitary Inspection Company was hired as the drainage and plumbing contractor for both the Hammond and Burden houses, while John W. Rapp was hired to construct the arches.

-John Henry Hammond Jr. later recalled that his father had protested strenuously against the house's construction and vowed to move there "over [his] dead body".
+Hammond's son, the record producer John Henry Hammond Jr., later recalled that his father had protested strenuously against the house's construction and vowed to move there "over [his] dead body".
 Hammond had specifically objected to the house's location, telling his wife that he was "going to be considered a kept man".
 While the New York City Landmarks Preservation Commission and The New York Times cite the house as having been completed in 1903, other authors cite the building as having been finished in 1906.
 The Hammond family is recorded as having hosted an event in the house as early as March 1904.